Family Engagement Policy and School-Home Compact

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as the PTA, supporting other families (i.e. meeting with them, building relationships with them, answering questions regarding the school and community), supporting and co-leading parent coffees.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as the PTA, supporting other families (i.e., meeting with them, building relationships with them, answering questions regarding the school and community), and co-leading parent coffees.

-- Encourage families to take part in an annual evaluation of the content and effectiveness of the division-level Title I Parent and Family Engagement Policy in order to identify:
+- Encourage families to take part in the annual evaluation of the division-level Title I parent and family engagement policy to identify:

 - barriers to greater family participation

 - ways to help family members be better able to assist in student learning

 - strategies to support successful school and family interactions